Authentic French Tarte Tatin Recipe (Classic Upside-Down Apple Tart)

 How long does it keep?

 Tarte Tatin is best enjoyed the same day while the crust is at its crispiest.
 However, leftovers can be chilled for up to 2–3 days.
-Reheat gently in the oven to restore some of its crunch.
+Reheat gently in the oven to restore some of its texture.

 What’s good to serve it with?